Tipperary (town): History

 In Irish, "Tiobraid Árann" means "The Well of Ara"—a reference to the River Ara that flows through the town.
 The well is located in the townland of Glenbane, which is in the parish of Lattin and Cullen.
 This is where the River Ara rises.
 Little is known of the historical significance of the well.

 The town had a medieval foundation and became a population centre in the early 13th century.
 Its ancient fortifications have disappeared, often dismantled to be reused in new buildings.
 Its central area is characterized by wide streets radiating from the principal thoroughfare of Main Street.

 Two historical monuments are located in the Main Street.
 One is a bronze statue of Charles Kickham (poet and patriot).
 The other is the Maid of Erin statue, erected to commemorate the Irish patriots, Allen, Larkin and O'Brien, who are collectively known as the Manchester Martyrs.
 The Maid of Erin is a freestanding monument; erected in 1907, it was relocated to a corner site on the main street in 2003.
 It is made of carved limestone.
 A woman stands on a base depicting the portraits of the three executed men.
 The portraits carry the names in Irish of each man.
 The statue is now situated on stone-flagged pavement behind wrought-iron railings, with an information board.
 This memorial to the Manchester Martyrs is a landmark piece of sculpture now located in a prominent corner site.
 The choice of a female figure as the personification of Ireland for such a memorial was common at the time.
 It is a naturalistic and evocative piece of work, made all the more striking by the lifelike portraits of the executed men.

-The first engagement of the Irish War of Independence took place at nearby Solloghead Beg Quarry on 21 January 1919 when Dan Breen and Seán Treacy led a group of volunteers in an attack on members of the Royal Irish Constabulary who were transporting gelignite.
+Between 1874 and 1878, a large British Army barracks was constructed in the town.
+The installation served as a training centre for soldiers during World War I. During the Irish War of Independence, the barracks served as a base for the Black and Tans.
+The first engagement of the Irish War of Independence took place at nearby Solloghead Beg Quarry on 21 January 1919 when Dan Breen and Seán Treacy led a group of IRA volunteers in an attack against Royal Irish Constabulary members who were transporting gelignite.

-The town was the site of a large military barracks of the British Army in the 50 years before Irish Independence and served as a military hospital during World War I. During the War of Independence, these barracks were a base for the Black and Tans.